-Ok and now the real reason you’re here: chai latte cupcakes.
 Can I confess something?
 I’m over pumpkin spice lattes.
 Am I even a real foodie if I don’t like pumpkin spice lattes?
-They’re too sweet for me, which is very ironic considering you’re looking at a mountain of buttercream in these photos.
+They’re too sweet for me, which is ironic given the mountain of buttercream in these photos.
 (I also don’t like matcha lattes.
 They taste like grass-flavored milkshakes.
 Can someone – anyone – please say they feel the same?!)

 So, when brainstorming new cupcake recipes, I naturally turned to my favorite fancy coffeehouse beverage: a warm chai latte.
 A dessert you can prepare ahead of time, these chai latte cupcakes are fall must-try whether that means a batch of seasonal cupcakes for your coworkers, a unique contribution to a fall bake sale, an impressive ending to a Friday night dinner party, a Sunday football treat, or even if you just freakin’ love chai tea lattes like I do!

 What’s not to love?
 When you combine the airy cupcake base with the rich chai spice buttercream, this dessert pushes all other fall-flavored desserts to the back of the line.
 I have a feeling you’ll appreciate this autumnal, beverage-inspired cupcake as much as I do!

 Tell Me About These Chai Latte Cupcakes

 - Ease: There are 3 simple parts to these chai latte cupcakes: making the homemade chai spice blend, preparing the chai-infused cupcake using my basic vanilla cupcakes recipe as the base, and mixing up the chai spice buttercream.